COVID-19 and MS

 MS Medications during COVID-19

-Most of the disease-modifying therapies used to treat MS work by suppressing the immune system.
+Some of the disease-modifying therapies used to treat MS work by suppressing the immune system.
 This can make a person more vulnerable to COVID-19.
-As this is a new virus we do not have major information in relation to people on MS treatments who get the virus.
+Please find information on the various medications below.

 It is important not to stop MS treatments without instruction to do so by your neurologist as this can result in a rebound relapse in the following weeks or months, which can be severe.
 Individual treatment decisions should be discussed with your neurologist.